07th-mod/meakashi/README.md

 > in _meak_020.txt, S06/06/150601926 is also mildly censored, you know the drill.

 > in _meak_021_2.txt, S06/06/150602076 is also mildly censored, so it should be worth to get a replacement.

+> in _meak_024.txt, line 2900, the torture scene has no voices in the PS3 version.